UofT-DSI/shell/homework/unix-homework.md

 ---
 ##### **Prompt:**
-Create one directory on in any parent directory of your choice.
+Create one directory in any parent directory of your choice.
 This new directory should contain three additional directories.
 Within one of these additional subdirectories, please create two text files (.txt)

 **To submit:**
     1. A screenshot of your terminal commands.